Ep3896/Research_Track_Assignment/README.md

    	return offset
 ```

  - `avoid_obstacles_silver()`:  Function for avoiding silver obstacles if a silver token is already taken.
-It is useful for avoiding that the robot drags aroung another silver token
+It is useful for preventing the robot to drag around another silver token.

 ```
 	d_th = 0.6